mqttiotstuff/MyMQTTNodeIOT/README.md

 **Build your own HomeMade - Hacked Wifi MQTT devices**

-This project permit us to setup NODEMcu units, based on [ESP8266](https://fr.wikipedia.org/wiki/ESP8266) ,  linked to a [MQTT broker](http://mqtt.org/).
+This project permit us to setup NodeMCU units, based on [ESP8266](https://fr.wikipedia.org/wiki/ESP8266) ,  linked to a [MQTT broker](http://mqtt.org/).
 We try to give informations about device build with thoses elements.

 ![](architecture/ESP8266.jpg)

 If you have a bit time and knowledges, for a very cheap cost, you can setup your own home automation, monitoring or "Computer Managed Home Experience"

+Quick setup using the lua language of the NodeMCU firmware

 We used the principle of **#SmartHome** concepts, you can have more informations here :
 [https://github.com/mqtt-smarthome/mqtt-smarthome](https://github.com/mqtt-smarthome/mqtt-smarthome)

 #Project Features

-- Simple scripts for creating your own IOT [MQTT](http://mqtt.org/) / [ESP8266](https://fr.wikipedia.org/wiki/ESP8266) device
+- Simple lua scripts for creating your own IOT [MQTT](http://mqtt.org/) / [ESP8266](https://fr.wikipedia.org/wiki/ESP8266) device
 - Extensible objects for creating new sensors or actuators currently :
 	- Switch